helloShen/helloShen.github.io/_posts/2017-12-09-leetcode-path-sum-three.md

     }
     private int specialDFS(TreeNode root, int sum, int target, Map<Integer,Integer> map) {
         if (root == null) { return 0; }
-        sum += root.val;
+        // update the prefix sum by adding the current val sum += root.val;
         int pathFromRootNum = map.getOrDefault(sum - target,0);
-        map.put(sum,map.getOrDefault(sum,0)+1);
+        // update the map with the current sum, so the map is good to be passed to the next recursion map.put(sum,map.getOrDefault(sum,0)+1);
+        // add the 3 parts discussed in 8. together
         int res =   pathFromRootNum +
                     specialDFS(root.left,sum,target,map) +
                     specialDFS(root.right,sum,target,map);
-        map.put(sum,map.getOrDefault(sum,0)-1);
+        // restore the map, as the recursion goes from the bottom to the top map.put(sum,map.getOrDefault(sum,0)-1);
         return res;
     }